-Iodine deficiency during pregnancy may adversely affect children's mental developmentMay 21st, 2013 in Obstetrics & gynaecology /
+Iodine deficiency during pregnancy may adversely affect children's mental developmentMay 21, 2013 in Medicine & Health / Obstetrics & gynaecology

 A study of around 1,000 UK mothers and their children, published in The Lancet, has revealed that iodine deficiency in pregnancy may have an adverse effect on children's mental development.
 The research raises concerns that the iodine status of pregnant women is a public health issue that needs to be addressed.